 That is why MFA is pleased to announce that our organization has earned a Service Enterprise certification from Points of Light, the world’s largest organization dedicated to volunteer service.
 Achieving Service Enterprise certification is a prestigious accomplishment for an organization.
 In fact, organizations that are certified are among the top 11 percent of nonprofits nationwide in volunteer management and organizational performance.
 Receiving this certification means that organizations have the capability and management expertise to strategically use volunteers to improve the performance of their organization.
 By achieving this level of excellence and certification, MFA is now better equipped to leverage the time and talent of volunteers and better meet our mission of saving pets and enriching lives.

 “The assessment, coaching, resources and peer support we received through our participation helped us fine tune and grow our program to provide even stronger operational support.
-This will allow Michelson Found Animals and Adopt & Shop to further its social impact mission of saving pets and enriching lives.”
+This will allow Michelson Found Animals to further its social impact mission of saving pets and enriching lives.”

 – Lori Hutchins, MFA’s Chief People Officer

 Another reason that MFA’s volunteer program has been successful is our work environment.
-Many animal shelter volunteer coordinators work at the shelter itself, and can be pulled in several directions.
+Many volunteer coordinators can be pulled in several directions.
 This can often cause an individual to focus on a more urgent need at hand, and leave little time to develop a volunteer strategy.
-Because MFA’s volunteer coordination team works in a central office apart from our shelter, we’re able to stay focused and effective, making sure our volunteer and foster efforts are getting the guidance and support they need to thrive.
+Because MFA’s volunteer coordination team works in a central office, we’re able to stay focused and effective, making sure our volunteer efforts are getting the guidance and support they need to thrive.